-Perot had purchased the LongRanger, call sign “November-Three-Nine-One-One-Zulu”, for $750,000 specifically for this flight.
+Perot had purchased the LongRanger II for $750,000, specifically for this flight.
 Modifications started immediately and over the next three weeks an additional 151-gallon fuel tank was added giving the helicopter approximately 8 hours’ endurance.
 “Pop-out floats”—inflatable pontoons that can be deployed for emergency landings on water—were installed.
 The helicopter also carried a life raft and other emergency equipment and supplies.
-Additional communication and navigation equipment, and radar was installed.
+Additional communication, navigation equipment and radar was installed.

-During the circumnavigation, the helicopter burned 56,000 pounds of jet fuel and made 56 fueling stops, including aboard a pre-positioned container ship in the North Pacific Ocean.
+During the circumnavigation, the helicopter burned 56,000 pounds (25,400 kilograms) of jet fuel and made 56 fueling stops, including aboard a pre-positioned container ship in the North Pacific Ocean.